 This is probably the most consistent feedback we have heard from Scorpion clients: That they don’t know exactly how much of their total investment with Scorpion is going towards actual ad spend vs. what they are paying Scorpion for its services.

 Our understanding is that Scorpion makes little or no distinction between what you pay them vs. what you are paying the various ad platforms they use (Google Ads, Facebook Ads, etc.).
 Some clients find this frustrating, especially when they aren’t necessarily satisfied with the results from their paid ad campaigns and want to understand exactly what they are spending on ads compared to what they are paying Scorpion for managing those campaigns.

 At Juris Digital it’s our policy to only bill our clients for our services.
 This means that we don’t pay advertisers directly out of the retainer our clients pay us.
-Instead, our clients pay the advertiser separately which means they always understand exactly how much they are spending on paid ads.
+Instead, our clients pay the advertiser separately, which means they always understand exactly how much they spend on paid ads.